MicrosoftDocs/office-developer-lync-evergreen-docs/docs/persistent-chat-sdk/key-concepts-of-lync-server-2013-persistent-chat-sdk.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Persistent Chat rooms
-Chat room categories
-Roles
-Scope
-User and user groups

 The Lync Server 2013 Persistent Chat API exposes functionality for building a wide variety of applications, including automated chat Bots, administrative tools, simple mobile or Web clients, and gateways or interfaces to bridge the Persistent Chat room application with other systems.